 A lot of women entering middle adulthood are reconsidering their younger decision not to have children.
-Their life is lonely and now their careers are stressful.
+Their life may feel lonely and their careers possibly stressful.
 Sadly, for many, the shock comes when their infertility is diagnosed.
-Then comes a round of desperate drug treatments, often to no avail.
-Adoption is the last resort.
+Many women choose to try multiple rounds of drug treatments such as IVF or IUI, sometimes to no avail.
+Adoption can feel like the only solution.
 Using chemical additives to treat fertility may harm heart health, as some studies have shown.
-This article walks through ways to increase the probability that you and your mate will bear children without harming your heart.

 Make Sure Your Diet is Great